stephensmalley/seabee/docs/docs/implementation.md

      code may need to be restructured.
 1. Add the struct to the `get_log_struct` function in `bpf/src/logging/mod.rs`.
    Following the pattern of other logs,
-     add a case to the match statment and include the new `log_type` enum value and log struct.
+     add a case to the match statement and include the new `log_type` enum value and log struct.
    The `ToString` trait must also be implemented to print the log.
    Follow the pattern of other structs in the file.
    Note: The name of the struct and `log_type` need to match in Rust and C,
       otherwise it will fail to compile.

-### Logging for a new Skel
+### Logging for a new eBPF Skeleton

 Note: SeaBee no longer uses multiple skeletons